Inpatient Rehab for Alcoholism & Drug Abuse

 During downtime, clients can enjoy Sunrise’s amenities and explore our beautiful 22-acre grounds.
-Various features include a fully equipped gym, hiking trails, ping-pong table, shuffleboard, flat-screen TVs, mindfulness spaces, weekly bonfires, and more.
+Various features include a fully equipped gym, hiking trails, ping-pong table, shuffleboard, flat-screen TVs, a limited number of private rooms available for an additional fee, mindfulness spaces, weekly bonfires, weekly recovery events where sober performers come to Sunrise House to give concerts/shows, and more.

 Nutritionally balanced meals are served three times a day and accommodations can be made for special dietary preferences.
 Patients are also allowed “media time” twice a day, where they can use electronics to reconnect with family and friends.

 Finally, Sunrise House incorporates weekly family education into the treatment program, so that family members learn how to best support their loved one and themselves.
 Currently, all family education is provided virtually.

 Benefits of Choosing an AAC Rehab Facility